Career Timeline of Brian Moynihan: Major Achievements and Milestones

 In 2016, Brian Moynihan became a fellow at Brown University, serving until 2027.

-In November 2023, it was reported that Brian Moynihan had set up a succession plan for his replacement.
-At the time, he remained CEO and chair of Bank of America's board and stated he planned on remaining CEO for years.
-In 2023, Moynihan's total compensation from Bank of America was $27.8 million.
+In November 2023, Bloomberg reported that Brian Moynihan had set up a succession plan for his eventual replacement, but he planned on remaining CEO for years.
+His total compensation from Bank of America was $27.8 million that year.

-On July 1, 2024, Brian Moynihan became the Chancellor of Brown University, interim.
+In July 2024, Brian Moynihan became the Chancellor of Brown University.

-In 2024, Bank of America paid Brian Moynihan a total of $35 million, amounting to a 21 percent pay raise year-over-year.
+In 2024, Bank of America paid Brian Moynihan a total of $35 million, which amounted to a 21 percent pay raise year-over-year.

 2027: Fellow at Brown University

-In 2027, Brian Moynihan ends his term as a fellow at Brown University.
+Brian Moynihan will serve as a fellow at Brown University until 2027.